Skip to Content

 Chinese sweet and sour pork 咕噜肉/咕老肉 is a traditional Chinese cuisine with a universal appeal.
 It is easy to prepare and kid-friendly, perfect for any busy home cook.

-The crispy pork pieces are doused in a thick, spoon-coating sauce with a constant pull between sweet and sour.
-The deep-fried pork is well balanced with the aesthetically pleasing combination of vegetables that will set your stomach growling.
+The crispy pork pieces are doused in a thick, spoon-coating sauce that constantly pulls between sweet and sour.
+The deep-fried pork is well balanced by the aesthetically pleasing combination of vegetables that will set your stomach growl.

 Sweet and sour pork 咕噜肉 is the traditional Chinese cuisine with a universal appeal.
 It is easy to prepare, kids friendly, which is perfect for any busy home cooks.
 The pork pieces are doused in a thick, spoon-coating sauce with a constant pull between sweet and sour.
 The deep fried pork is well balanced with the aesthetically pleasing combination of vegetables with will definitely set your stomach growling